A Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Neuronal Function

+For conditions such as Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), schizophrenia, glaucoma, and Fragile X Syndrome (FXS), there remains a critical gap in effective and patient-friendly solutions.
 At Spinogenix, we want to do more than slow disease progression.
 Patients deserve new therapies that offer renewed hope.
-Our unique approach has the potential to be used alone as a “monotherapy” or as a restorative component to existing therapies targeting specific disease processes.
+Our unique approach has the potential to be used alone as a “monotherapy” or in combination with approved therapies.

 What Are Brain Synapses and Why Are They Important?